 In most surgical scenarios, your body will have begun to stop the bleeding as soon as your surgeon has completed your surgery.
 This means that the veins carrying your blood will close off, and your blood will coagulate (condense to seal the bleeding off) in order to reduce the amount of blood loss in your body.
 Your body knows to do this automatically because blood is so vital to the healing process.
-Blood is basically the vehicle for oxygen, nutrients, white blood cells and anti-bodies that travel directly to the injury in your elbow - where these things are needed most.
+Blood is basically the vehicle for oxygen and nutrients that travel directly to the injury in your elbow - where these things are needed most.

 In order to reduce pain, swelling and inflammation your doctor will prescribe an anti-inflammatory drug to be taken during the first week after your surgery, or for however long it is needed, depending on your pain level.
 Your surgeon will also recommend the use of a Cold Compress or Ice Pack on a frequent basis - multiple times per day - to control your inflammation and reduce your pain.